"In politics, absurdity is not a handicap"

 The Village of Marmora was indeed born out of a dispute with the Township.
 Until September 31, 1901, they were one municipality.
 On that day, which, by the way, never existed ("thirty days hath September") all the documents setting up the village were dated.

-Joseph H. Warren was elected the first Reeve, beating R.B.
+Joseph Henry Warren was elected the first Reeve, beating R.B.
 Proutt by only two votes.
 Mr. Proutt thanked his voters and his supporters, "especially", he said "the ladies".
+Reeve Warren’s councillors were John Dempsey, William Hubbell, Daniel Dunlay and John McWilliams.
 The new Reeve invited the general public to a celebration at his home at 11 Main Street.
 The Herald reported that "a serenade of the new council was made which ended up sometime near midnight."
 If there was harmony that night, it was soon to end.

 In the early years, elections were held annually and if the Herald of 1906 was right in its analysis, it was more personalities than issues which started the fighting.
 J. H. Warren was re-elected that year, but seems to have served less than thirty hours.
 To the delight of some other members of council, he had failed to complete his property declaration and by the second evening of the new term, he was disqualified.

 The new council was not yet finished its purge.
 They claimed that if Councillors could be defeated, so could the clerk.
 For some reason the local physician, Dr. Jones, wanted to be clerk and he persuaded two of the remaining council members to back him.
 One of his backers was the enormously persistent Councillor Thompson.